DominicusBenacus/Behavioral-Cloning/writeup_template.md

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed
 My model consists of a convolution neural network with 3 time 5*5 and two itmes 3*3 filter sizes and depths between 24 and 64 (model.py lines 74-96)
 #### 2. Attempts to reduce overfitting in the model
 I added dropout on one flatten and every dense layers to prevent overfitting, and the model proved to generalise quite well.
-The model was trained using Adam optimiser with the default learning rate = 1e-04 and mean squared error as a loss function.
+The model was trained using Adam optimiser with the default learning rate and mean squared error as a loss function.
 I used 20% of the training data for validation.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning
 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 99).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.I have collected a dataset containing approximately 30 hour worth of driving data around one of the given tracks.
+Training data was chosen to keep the vehicle driving on the road.I have collected a dataset containing approximately 1 hour worth of driving data around one of the given tracks.
 This would contain both driving in “smooth” mode (staying right in the middle of the road for the whole lap), and “recovery” mode (letting the car drive off center and then interfering to steer it back in the middle).

 The second step was to augument the data set.
 * After generate the data I read in the .csv file liek described in model.py showen at start.
 ##### Data augmentation

-* First step I used a python script to skip all rows with a steering angle of x <=0.001.
-Later I do not execute a balancign step.
-Instead I used more random selection methods and my computer mouse during driving and record driving data in the simulator.
+* First step I used a python script to skip all rows with a steering angle of x <=0.4 like some forum mentors described.
+I only skip the steering values for laps which ar recorded controled by keyboard.
+For all laps I recorded controled by mouse I instead used more random selection methods.
 In this way I did not loos so many data.
+Also I figured out that using mouse produces a les amount of steering absolut steering values.
+So with keyboard there are often values +- 8degree and higher.
+With mouse the range is much more smaller.
 However, as many pointed out, there a couple of augmentation tricks that should let you extend the dataset significantly:

 ###### Left and right cameras
 Along with each sample we receive frames from 3 camera positions: left, center and right.
 Although we are only going to use central camera while driving, we can still use left and right cameras data during training after applying steering angle correction, increasing number of examples by a factor of 3.